ilarne/thermostat-JS/README.md

 How to run tests
 ---------------
-- While in local directory, enter `$open SpecRunner.html` into the Terminal
+- While in local directory, enter `$ open SpecRunner.html` into the Terminal

 Features
 -------